English Reformation: Lutheranism

 The Protestant Reformation was initiated by Martin Luther, a German friar.
 By the early 1520s, Luther's views were known and disputed in England.
-The main plank of Luther's theology was justification by faith alone rather than by faith with good works.
+The main plank of Luther's theology was justification by faith alone rather than by faith then good works.
 In other words, justification is a gift from God received through faith.

 If Luther was correct, then the Mass, the sacraments, charitable acts, prayers to saints, prayers for the dead, pilgrimage, and the veneration of relics do not mediate divine favour.
 To believe otherwise would be superstition at best and idolatry at worst.
 Early Protestants portrayed Catholic practices such as confession to priests, clerical celibacy, and requirements to fast and keep vows as burdensome and spiritually oppressive.
 Not only did purgatory lack any biblical basis according to Protestants, but the clergy were also accused of leveraging the fear of purgatory to make money from prayers and masses.
-The Catholics countered that justification by faith alone was a "licence to sin".
+The Catholics countered that justification by faith alone, without the need for penance or the consequence of purgatory, was a licence to sin.

 The Tyndale Bible was the basis for later English translations.

 The publication of William Tyndale's English New Testament in 1526 helped to spread Protestant ideas.
 Printed abroad and smuggled into the country, the Tyndale Bible was the first English Bible to be mass-produced; there were probably 16,000 copies in England by 1536.
 Tyndale's translation was highly influential, forming the basis of all subsequent English translations until the 20th century.
 An attack on traditional religion, Tyndale's translation included an epilogue explaining Luther's theology of justification by faith, and many translation choices were designed to undermine traditional Catholic teachings.
 Tyndale translated the Greek word charis as favour rather than grace to de-emphasise the role of grace-giving sacraments.
 His choice of love rather than charity to translate agape de-emphasised good works.
 When rendering the Greek verb metanoeite into English, Tyndale used repent rather than do penance.
 The former word indicated an internal turning to God, while the latter translation supported the sacrament of confession.

 The Protestant ideas were popular among some parts of the English population, especially among academics and merchants with connections to continental Europe.
 Protestant thought was better received at the University of Cambridge than at the University of Oxford.
 A group of reform-minded Cambridge students (known by the moniker "Little Germany") met at the White Horse tavern from the mid-1520s.
 Its members included Robert Barnes, Hugh Latimer, John Frith, Thomas Bilney, George Joye, and Thomas Arthur.

-Those who held Protestant sympathies remained a religious minority until political events intervened.
-As heretics in the eyes of church and state, early Protestants were persecuted.
-Between 1530 and 1533, Thomas Hitton (England's first Protestant martyr), Thomas Bilney, Richard Bayfield, John Tewkesbury, James Bainham, Thomas Benet, Thomas Harding, John Frith, and Andrew Hewet were burned to death.
-William Tracy was posthumously convicted of heresy for denying purgatory and affirming justification by faith, and his corpse was disinterred and burned.